 - Sydney Medical School, University of Sydney

 Cryptococcus gattii has emerged as an important fungal pathogen.
 Infection manifests most often as potentially fatal meningoencephalitis and/or pulmonary disease.
-The emergence of clusters of cryptococcosis due to C. gattii in British Columbia, Canada, in 1999, with subsequent spread to the United States Pacific Northwest, has challenged our understanding of this disease [1,2].
+The emergence of clusters of cryptococcosis due to C. gattii in British Columbia, Canada in 1999, with subsequent spread to the United States Pacific Northwest, challenged our understanding of this disease [1,2].
 With more robust microbial testing, we now appreciate its presence as an important pathogen in North America, especially in western regions.
 C. gattii infection had previously been detected infrequently and was thought to be largely restricted to tropical and subtropical regions, including Australia and Papua New Guinea.
 It is now clear that sporadic cases occur in various regions around the world.

 The clinical manifestations, complications, and diagnosis of C. gattii infection will be reviewed here.
 The microbiology, epidemiology, pathogenesis, and treatment of C. gattii infection are discussed separately; C. neoformans infection is also reviewed elsewhere.
 (See "Cryptococcus gattii infection: Microbiology, epidemiology, and pathogenesis" and "Cryptococcus gattii infection: Treatment" and "Microbiology and epidemiology of Cryptococcus neoformans infection" and "Epidemiology, clinical manifestations, and diagnosis of Cryptococcus neoformans meningoencephalitis in HIV-infected patients" and "Clinical manifestations and diagnosis of Cryptococcus neoformans meningoencephalitis in HIV-seronegative patients" and "Cryptococcus neoformans infection outside the central nervous system" and "Cryptococcus neoformans: Treatment of meningoencephalitis and disseminated infection in HIV seronegative patients".)

-Incubation period — The incubation period of C. gattii infection is uncertain.
+Incubation period — The incubation period of C. gattii infection in humans is uncertain.
 A study of seven travelers to Vancouver Island, British Columbia, revealed a median time to clinical presentation of six to seven months (range 2 to 11 months) .
 A subsequent report of a traveler to British Columbia suggested a shorter incubation of six weeks , whereas other reports have described patients who developed infection 13 months and 36 months after exposure, respectively [5,6].
 The proportion of C. gattii disease representing acute infection versus reactivation of latent infection remains unknown; however, most reported cases of C. gattii infection appear to be primary infections.

 - Chaturvedi V, Chaturvedi S. Cryptococcus gattii: a resurgent fungal pathogen.
 Trends Microbiol 2011; 19:564.